Church Army

 According to the late Bishop Evans in “A History of the Diocese of Jamaica”, the Rev. F.H.
 Perkins, an English clergyman, introduced Church Army into Jamaica in 1892.
 He trained ‘cadets’ at Stony Hill.
 Apparently there were 106 ‘soldiers’ of the Church Army enrolled in various parishes.
 The group did not last for very long, because by 1896 the Army had disappeared.

-In 1958, Church Army was reintroduced to the Diocese, when the late Bishop Percival Gibson invited to Jamaica Captain Ernest Cousins, an English Church Army Officer, who was then in Trinidad.
+In 1958, the Church Army was reintroduced to the Diocese, when the late Bishop Percival Gibson invited to Jamaica Captain Ernest Cousins, an English Church Army Officer, who was then in Trinidad.
 He was joined by a Jamaican, Roy Wilson, and a Barbadian, Noel Foderingham, who had enrolled and trained in the Church Army College in England and were commissioned Officers.
 These three Church Army Captains concentrated mainly on open-air work and Parish and Diocesan missions.

 Training